Make Her Feel Welcome with Chic Points

 If you need something a little cheaper

 My 50mm f1.4 is my favorite for my fashion/portrait photography.
 My 70-200mm is also really great though.
 It means you have to be farther from your model, but you’ll still get some sick shots.
-I’ve heard from professionals that the long distance zooms are usually best.posted over 3 years ago
+I’ve heard from professionals that the long distance zooms are usually best.posted almost 4 years ago

 i have a 50mm lens that i love. definitely my favorite to use for fashion related photography. and always use a low f.stop!posted over 3 years ago